|Project:||Royal Doulton Potteries|

 Before the handover of reinstated sections of the site, Cawarden designed and developed an innovative 250-metre-long, 15-metre-high, permanent and highly specialised retaining wall structure.
 This would provide a stable platform for the construction of the new housing development.

-A large building which housed the former Royal Doulton factory shop still stood on the site.
+A large building that housed the former Royal Doulton factory shop still stood on the site.
 Situated adjacent to the buried remains of a former church, we excavated the church remains and had them documented before demolishing the building.

 Interested in learning more about our work on this project?